 (Neat or Straight) Whisky: Serve without the ice cubes and with just the whisky stones.
 Some even have it without the whisky stones and at room temperature.

-Some may choose to add a few drops or a splash of water instead of the ice cube.
+- Some may choose to add a few drops or a splash of water instead of the ice cube.
 Either works just about the same.
 I usually prefer the ice cube.
 You can also use a chilled glass in addition to the chilled whisky stones.

 - The amount of water/ice cube added should depend very much on the taste of the whisky itself and your appreciation of the taste.
 To me, the smokier tasting whiskies demand an extra ice cube.
 It basically helps to water the flavor down a little bit.

 - There is no right or wrong way to drink scotch whisky, and neither is just one way to do it.
 It is what suits your taste and style.
-Drink as you like it.
+Drink as you like it….